 - You must file suit to enforce your bond claim within six (6) months of last work and/or materials supplied or within six (6) months of completion of the project whichever comes first.

 If you work in Tennessee, it is crucial that you review the above rules and commit them to memory.
 Putting these laws into practice is your key to collecting payment.
-If you are looking to get your hands on Tennessee’s lien and bond forms, consider purchasing the required materials from us!
+If you are looking to get a more in depth overview of how to approach Tennessee's Lien Laws, tune into this episode of The Quit Getting Screwed Construction Podcast.
 If you’d prefer to have someone else take care of filing your construction lien or bond claims, and do it the right way, contact an experienced Tennessee lien lawyer who knows construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Secure your way to your rightful pay.
 File your liens properly today.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,